OmniBlocks/NotebookWriter/src/data/welcomeFile.md

 ## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
+After publishing, OmniBlocks Writer keeps your file linked to that publication which makes it easy for you to re-publish it.
 Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

 > **Note:** The **Publish now** button is disabled if your file has not been published yet.